comp-think/comp-think.github.io/keys/08/exercise-1.md

         return False

-# Code of the algorithm
+# Code of the function
 def exponentation(base_number, exponent):
     if exponent == 0:
         return 1